vocdoni/docs/docs/about-us/how-we-work.md

 ## Join us

-If you think you think you can help us to fullfill our mission, check out our [open postions](about-us/open-positions.md) and drop us an [e-mail](mailto:xavi@vocdoni.io).
+If you think you can help us to fullfill our mission, check out our [open positions](about-us/open-positions.md) and drop us an [e-mail](mailto:xavi@vocdoni.io).